Hitchwiki/hitchhiking-data-standard/nostr/README.md

-To mitigate data duplication and data being injected into "our" ecosystem from outside actors we collect people (identified by their npub) and the organization/ application (`source`) which they publish hitchhiking rides for here.
+To mitigate data duplication and data being injected into the ecosystem of various hitchhiking apps from outside actors we collect people (identified by their npub) and the organization/ application (`source`) which they publish hitchhiking rides for here.
 Thus in case the data gets compromised filtering by the following should yield data from trustworthy sources again.

 | npub         | sources            | Who is responsible?|
 |---------------|------------------------|---|